Undistraction/folktale-validations/README.md

 Much of the basic validation relies on well tested predicates provided by [ramda-adjunct](https://github.com/char0n/ramda-adjunct).

-The library is well tested (on Node 7, 8 and 9) and the validators themselves are easy to test.
+The library is well tested (on Node 7, 8 and 9) and the validators you'll create yourself are easy to test.

 ## Structure